With fewer customers and large ticket sizes, in the B2B space each customer and their feedback matter significantly more.

 But be aware: For B2B brands, the questions you ask—and the medium through which you ask them—will have a serious impact on the quality of results you receive.
 For example, we recommend that you:

 Survey every contact in your account every quarter.
-This way, our research shows you’ll see an increase in retention of up to 5.2%.
+This way, our research shows you’ll see a significant increase in retention.

 Choose your medium wisely.
 Phone surveys typically receive higher response rates than email surveys.
 However, with B2B accounts, targeting business email addresses is a reliable option.